-We give a direct definition of a double Lie Rinehart algebras and show that there is a correspondence between double Lie Rinehart algebras structures on an $A^e$-module ${\mathbb L}$ and double Gerstenhaber algebra structure on $T_A({\mathbb L})$.
-We give new examples of double Lie Rinehart algebras.
-In particular, any associative $k$ algebra has a natural double Lie Rinehart structure.
-Then, we develop a differential calculus for double Lie Rinehart algebras : definition of a differential $d_{\mathbb L}$, (for which we give an explicit formula), Lie derivative, contraction.
-In the case where ${\mathbb L}={\mathbb D}er (A)$, we recover the definitions of \cite{CB-PE-VG}.
-In the case where $A$ is a double Poisson algebra and ${\mathbb L}=\Omega_A^1$, the differential $d_L$ coincides with the double Poisson cohomology (\cite{vanWeyer},\cite{Pichereau-vanWeyer}).
-Thus we recover the classical picture : The theory of double Lie algebroids encompasses several theories. \\
+We give a direct definition of a double Lie algebroid and show that there is a correspondence between double Lie algebroid structures on an $A$-bimodule ${\mathbb L}$ and double Gerstenhaber algebra structures on $T_A({\mathbb L})$.
+We give new examples of double Lie algebroids.
+Studying the case where $A=k$, we see that any associative $k$-algebra has a natural double Lie algebroid structure.
+Then, we develop a differential calculus for double Lie algebroids : definition of a differential $d_{\mathbb L}$, for which we give an explicit formula, Lie derivative, contraction, etc...
+In the case where ${\mathbb L}={\mathbb D}er (A)$ and $A$ is smooth, we recover the Karoubi--de Rham complex (\cite{Karoubi}, \cite{CB-PE-VG}) but some of our formulas are new even in that case.
+In the case where $A$ is a smooth double Poisson algebra and ${\mathbb L}=\Omega_A^1$, the differential $d_{\mathbb{L}}$ coincides with that of double Poisson cohomology (\cite{vanWeyer},\cite{Pichereau-vanWeyer}).
+In the case where $A=k$, $d_{\mathbb{L}}$ is the differential computing cyclic cohomology.
+Thus we recover the classical picture.
+The theory of double Lie algebroids encompasses several theories. \\